I’ve tested different trap exercises for years, and I can tell you that dumbbells are the best tool for building huge traps.

 How To Do

-- Hold a dumbbell in each hand with your arms extended by your sides.
+- Stand tall with your feet shoulder-width apart.
+Hold a dumbbell in each hand with a neutral grip (palms facing your body).
+Let your arms hang naturally at your sides.

 - Repeat the movement for the desired number of repetitions, typically 8-15 reps for 2-3 sets.